Haras (unit)

-The haras (الحرس; "the Guard") was a personal bodyguard unit of the caliphs during the Umayyads and the Abbasids.
-The haras was also instituted in the Emirate of Córdoba in contemporary Spain.
+The haras (الحرس; "the Guard") was a personal bodyguard unit of the caliphs during the Umayyad and the Abbasid periods.
+The haras was also instituted in the Umayyad Emirate of Córdoba in modern-day Spain.

 Origin

-Muhammad era
+Muhammad's era

-The Haras were depicted first time during the time of Muhammad, prophet of Islam, where several early Muslim strong men such as Abu Bakr, Sa'd ibn Abi Waqqas, Sa'd ibn Mu'adh, Dzakwan ibn al-Qays, Zubayr ibn al-Awwam, Bilal ibn Rabah, Abbad ibn Bishr, and Abu Ayyub al-Ansari served as the prophet's personal Haras.
+The Haras was depicted for the first time during the time of Muhammad, Prophet of Islam, where several early Muslims such as Abu Bakr, Sa'd ibn Abi Waqqas, Sa'd ibn Mu'adh, Dhakwan ibn Abd al-Qays, Zubayr ibn al-Awwam, Bilal ibn Rabah, Abbad ibn Bishr, and Abu Ayyub al-Ansari served as the prophet's personal Haras.

 Rashidun Caliphate era

-During the ascension of Abu Bakar as first caliph and the outbreak of the Ridda wars, the Haras wa al-Shurta units under Ali ibn Abi Talib, Sa'd ibn Abi Waqqas, and Zubayr ibn al-Awwam saw combat in the battle of Zhu Qissa against the rebels who attacked Medina, and later in pursuing the rebels towards Dumat al-Jandal.
+During the ascension of Abu Bakr as the first Rashidun caliph after the death of Muhammad and the outbreak of the Ridda Wars, the Haras wa al-Shurta units under Ali ibn Abi Talib, Sa'd ibn Abi Waqqas, and Zubayr ibn al-Awwam saw combat in the Battle of Dhu al-Qassah against the rebels who attacked Medina, and later in pursuing the rebels towards Dumat al-Jandal.
 The caliph had resorted to the use of this unit because the main army of the caliphate was engaged in the Expedition of Balqa, led by Usama ibn Zayd.

 Umayyad Caliphate in Damascus

-The haras also appeared during the rule of Muawiyah I (r.
+The haras also appeared during the rule of Mu'awiya I (r.
 661–680), the first Umayyad caliph.
 Most classical accounts reported that he established the haras after an assassination attempt on him.
 He appointed a mawla, Muslim Abu Abdullah as its chief, and built a guarded room for him inside the mosque that was surrounded by haras members during prayer time.
 He also had members of the haras walk in front of him with lances in formal processions.